sjohnkennedy/conjur/design/proposals/authenticator_management_improvement.md

 To delete an authenticator, the user needs to complete these steps.
 Either:

-- Create a policy with a `- !delete` statement, on the authenticator policy
+- Create a policy with a `!delete` statement, on the authenticator policy
 - Load the policy using Conjur CLI

 Or: